 There is a term used in the restaurant business called “being in the weeds”.
 As a server/bartender trainer, I encountered this phenomenon often.
-Being in the weeds is what happens when the demands of the shift become really overwhelming.
+Being in the weeds is what happens when the demands of the shift gives you a sense of great overwhelm.

 It usually starts when something doesn’t go as planned.
 Every server has an idea of how they want the shift to go.
-But something happens—maybe they forgot to put in an appetizer.
+But something usually triggers the event, such as forgetting to put in an appetizer.
 Or they find out that something their table ordered wasn’t in stock.
-Or maybe something as simple as all of their tables had too many needs at the same time.
+Maybe something as simple as all of their tables had too many needs at the same time.
 Whatever the reason, something happened, and they have to make up for it.

 Tunnel vision sets in.
-They’re going through the motions, trying to keep everything from falling apart.
+Going through the motions, they’re trying to keep everything from falling apart.
 At this point, efficient multitasking is not happening.
 Tunnel vision is keeping you from seeing everything that needs to get done.

 There have been moments where I’ve pulled crying servers out of the walk-in coolers, buckling under the pressure.